 - Employee Stock Options Agreements

-- Board of Director Minutes, if those are having significance to subsequent audit periods (For example, Minutes that has resolutions relating to signature authority policy.
+- Board of Directors Minutes, if those have significance to subsequent audit periods (For example, Minutes that have resolutions relating to signature authority policy.
 This is the policy that lists out the competent persons to authorize transactions of different value)

 Understand how a signature authority policy looks with the attached example here.